inscist/api-guidelines/Guidelines.md

 Note that "Completed Operations" is a goal state (see below), and may actually be any of several different states such as "successful", "cancelled", "failed" and so forth.

 #### 10.2.5.
 Operation resource
-An operation is a user addressable resource that tracks a stepwise long running operation.
+An operation is a user-addressable resource that tracks a stepwise long running operation.
 Operations **MUST** support GET semantics.
 The GET operation against an operation **MUST** return: